prabhat1001/Quick-Linker/README.md

 <br/>

 ---
 Thank you for choosing Quick Linker!
-We hope this extension simplifies your job application process and makes it more efficient.
+I hope this extension simplifies your job application process and makes it more efficient.
 Happy job hunting!